PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 20:00:57
+Last updated: 2024-04-02 20:01:31
-Random Quote: God has given you one face, and you make yourself another. - William Shakespeare
+Random Quote: Most powerful is he who has himself in his own power. - Seneca the Younger